-Many thank to The Chattahoochee Review for accepting my short story, “Picturebook” for their Spring 2019 issue.
+Many thanks to The Chattahoochee Review for accepting my short story, “Picturebook” for their Spring 2019 issue.
 Inspired in part by Sally Mann’s photos and the documentary about her work (What Remains), this story means a lot to me, and I’m thrilled it has found a home.

 Grateful to staff at Cheap Pop for their acceptance of my flash, “Anarchism Is Not Enough.”
 I was rereading Laura Riding’s Anarchism is Not Enough while thinking about worst-case scenarios involving kids (unfortunately somewhere my mind goes too frequently)…both of which inspired this short piece.